sorbet/sorbet/website/docs/type-annotations.md

 Type annotations for methods are provided using a `sig` before the method definition.
 Method type annotations are
 [described in great detail on the Method Signatures](sigs.md).
-Other type annotations are usually provided using the `T.let` [type assertion](type-assertions.md).
+Other type annotations are provided using the `T.let`
+[type assertion](type-assertions.md).

 ## Annotating constants